 The aim of the withdrawal agreement is also to safeguard after the transition period, as much as possible the rights of the citizens of the United Kingdom and their family members who are lawfully residing in the European union before the end of the transition period.
 This will certainly be the case concerning the right of residence in Belgium, which is the competence of the Immigration Office.

-Towards the end of the year all citizens of the United Kingdom and their family members residing in Belgium will be personally invited to apply for a new residence card as beneficiaries of the withdrawal agreement at the commune where they reside, as foreseen by the withdrawal agreement.
+Towards the end of the year all citizens of the United Kingdom and their family members residing in Belgium will be informed individually by letter of the procedure to be followed to apply for a new residence card as beneficiaries of the withdrawal agreement at the commune where they reside, as foreseen by the withdrawal agreement.
 In the meantime, the old residence card will remain valid.

-More information on the impact of the withdrawal with an agreement can be found on our FAQ-page.
+More information on the impact of the withdrawal can be found on our FAQ-page.